wong-justin/fmin/README.md

 - consider leader key + normal keypress, where user can define leader key, which works well for sxiv tool (see https://youtu.be/GYW9i_u5PY://youtu.be/GYW9i_u5PYs)

 - consider caching Format trait on Date and Size, in case it helps

+- looks like windows build has screen flicker each redraw - sad. at least theres always wsl. probably fixable by rewriting view to do partical screen updates instead of redraws top to bottom. also tiny windows interesting thing - looks like terminal height returns one less row than wsl/linux terminal height - maybe windows forces an extra blank line at the end

 ## other thoughts